Tourism in Melbourne: Bars, pubs and nightlife

 Melbourne also has a vibrant gay community, with gay and gay-friendly bars across the city.
 It is mostly concentrated on two gay villages – Commercial Rd, South Yarra and Smith St, Collingwood, but there are also gay bars and clubs in St Kilda, Fitzroy, Richmond and Yarraville.

 Close to Melbourne

-There are a variety of interesting things to see outside Melbourne proper but still within a day trip of Melbourne:
+There aremany things to see outside Melbourne proper but still within a day trip of Melbourne: